-Subject: ct: Art Year: Assessment Point: Autumn Key concepts: Understanding the head structure tonal drawing Transferring between 2D and 3D focus on port They then stu raiture and shading.
+Subject: Art Year: 8 Assessment Point: Autumn Key concepts: Understanding the head street tonal drawing Transferring between 2D at Historical Study, Bosch, Chi Hybrids Developing an idea, refinin Using pen, ink and waterco nd 3D imera and og and connecting focus on port They then stu raiture and shading.
 They a us Bosch.
 They use ideas from

 Skills Mastered AO1:Critical Research I select elements from several sources to inform my personal practical project.
 I make sustained and purposeful connections that inform the development of my image.
 I make personal, creative and perceptive responses in my practical work.
 I give reasoned opinions, evidenced in the work I studied and my personal experience I explain, with technical language, how I have selected and responded to the images in my own work.
 I research independently from several sources.
 I make informed and intelligent comment with some depth.
 I am able to reflect on a new image with thoughtful reasoning.
 AO2:Explore & Create Ideas.
 I show creativity and imagination with an independent approach.
 I explore alternatives and subtle variation in an idea.
 I take creative risks I work purposefully to my stated goal I organise working environment and time effectively and efficiently.
 I have a high level of awareness of environment and handle materials safely and responsibly.
 Select and exploit the characteristic qualities of the chosen materials for personal intentions.
 Explore the properties of the materials creatively and perceptively.
 AO2:Explore & Create Ideas.
 I confidently record from the real world, handling colour, line, shape, space and depth with skill.
-I exploit the qualities of drawing and photography when developing personal responses and exploring creative options.
-I provide a reasoned evaluation of purpose and meaning when developing ideas creatively.
+I exploit the qualities of drawing and photography when developing personal responses and exploring creative option I provide a reasoned evaluation of purpose and meaning when developing ideas creatively.
 AO4: Personal Response.
 I demonstrate independent thinking and creativity.
 I make an outcome that shows imagination, creativity and perceptive understanding to a very high standard.